Timeline of reactions to the 2020 Hong Kong national security law (December 2020): Pan-democrats arrested

-In the morning, the police came to arrest at least 8 members of the pro-democracy camp.
+In the morning, the police came to arrest at least eight members of the pro-democracy camp.
 The arrested persons included Democratic Party chairman Wu Chi-wai, vice chairman of League of Social Democrats Leung Kwok-hung, Member Deng Shili, Civil Human Rights Front convener Figo Chan, former LegCo member Eddie Chu, Eastern district councillor Tsang Kin-shing, Lancelot Chan, and Chui Chi-kin.
 According to reports, the arrest was related to the unlawful assembly outside the Court of Final Appeal and the 1 July parade on 30 June 2020.
 They were suspected of inciting others to knowingly participate in an unauthorized assembly, organizing unlawful assembly and taking part in an unlawful assembly.
 They will appear at West Kowloon Magistrates' Court on 17 December.

-Church raided and its bank account are frozen
+Church raided and has its bank accounts frozen

 Good Neighborhood North District, which had organized the Guardian Action in the anti-extradition bill protest, stated that the HSBC bank accounts of the church and the pastor and preacher Ray Chan and his wife were frozen.
 In the evening, the police arrested a former female director and a former female employee of the church, suspected of concealing the receipt of 18 million yuan in donations and money laundering in the crowdfunding activities in the name of religion and supporting youth, which was higher than the amount raised by the church more than HK$8.9 million.
 The police have asked HSBC to freeze the five bank accounts involved in the case, involving a total of HK$25 million.
 The police also stated that the group directors and company secretaries involved in the case had left Hong Kong in mid-October this year.

-Carrie Lam interviewed by The Wall Street Journal

-Chief Executive Carrie Lam participated in the Wall Street Journal CEO Council Summit on 7 to 8 December and accepted a video interview from reporters.
-She said that the core values of Hong Kong's success, such as the rule of law, judicial independence, and citizens' rights and freedoms, will continue to be fully protected under one country, two systems.
-She also said that with the support of the central government, Hong Kong will play an important role in the development of the country, especially in the development of the Guangdong-Hong Kong-Macao Greater Bay Area.
-Hong Kong's prospects are unlimited and enterprises should seize good opportunities to invest in Hong Kong.